 Each of the three above mentioned encodings exist in an "extended" version, where the lead byte is followed byte 1 or 2 type bytes (exactly how many type bytes can follow is not yet 100% defined).

 The extended versions of the first three encodings are illustrated here:

-RION's many field types can be divided into two groups: Primitive fields and complex fields.
+RION's many field types can be divided into two groups: Primitive fields and composite fields.

-Primitive RION fields contain some kind of primitive data.
+Primitive RION fields contain some kind of primitive data - a single value.
 This could be a boolean, byte, short, int, long, float, double, a byte sequence, UTF-8 string etc. Primitive fields can use any of the 6 field encodings.

-Complex RION fields contain other RION fields inside them.
-Examples of complex fields are objects, tables and arrays.
-Additionally, the "bytes" field type is theoretically a primitive type because it contains raw bytes, but in practice you could nest serialized RION fields inside a bytes field too.
+Composite RION fields contain other RION fields inside them.
+Examples of composite fields are Object, Table and Array.
+The Bytes field type is theoretically a primitive type because it contains raw bytes, but in practice you could nest serialized RION fields inside a Bytes field too.

 Since complex field types usually contain other fields inside them, their length is often longer than 15 bytes.
-Therefore complex field types only use the Normal and Extended Normal field encodings.
+Therefore composite field types only use the Normal and Extended Normal field encodings.